robifis/CS50W/lecture5_CS50W/lecture5-SQL.md

       - [Login](#login)
       - [Logout](#logout)

+# Lecture5 - SQL

 ## Introduction

-Python Classes are referred ti as Models in SQL!
+Python Classes are referred to as Models in SQL!
 Migrations are techniques that allow us to make changes to the underlying database!

 ### Data
 A relational database will have rows and columns.

 SQLite is the Django default!
-Each database can store its own type depending on its use.
+Each database can store its own [type](#sqlite-types) depending on its use.

 ### SQLite Types:
 - Text